buggyrace/buggy-race-server/tech_notes/content/tech-notes/error-in-update.md

 ### Syntax error in SQL (trailing comma?)

-Syntax errors in your SQL mean your attempt to save to the database will fail, of course. **We don't expect you to learn SQL for CS1999** so we _always_ give you the right SQL if you ask!
+Syntax errors in your SQL mean your attempt to save to the database will fail, of course. **The focus on this project is the Python, not the SQL** so if you need help with the SQL, ask us!

 The most common error is this trailing comma immediately before the `, WHERE` (that comma should not be there).